-The International Seabed Authority (ISA) is an international organization established under the 1982 UNCLOS and the 1994 Agreement relating to the Implementation of Part XI of UNCLOS (1994 Agreement).
-It is the organization through which States Parties to UNCLOS shall, under the regime for the seabed and ocean floor and subsoil thereof beyond the limits of national jurisdiction (the Area) established in Part XI and the Agreement, organize and control activities in the Area, particularly with a view to administering the mineral resources of the Area.
-ISA is required to take the measures necessary to control and organize current exploration activities and future mining activities in the Area.
+The International Seabed Authority (ISA) is an international organization established under the 1982 United Nations Convention on the Law of the Sea and the 1994 Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea.
+The ISA is the organization through which States Parties to the Convention shall, in accordance with the regime for the seabed and ocean floor and subsoil thereof beyond the limits of national jurisdiction (the Area) established in Part XI and the Agreement, organize and control activities in the Area, particularly with a view to administering the resources of the Area for the benefice of all humanity.